Right of Way

 Right of way allows us the right to access, build, inspect and maintain pipelines and facilities on private property.

-Acquisition of Land Rights
+Acquistion of Land Right

 We obtain rights to use land for our water distribution system by acquiring easements or fee interest in property from property owners.
 An easement provides a land interest in property for a specific purpose.
-Call Right of Way if you have questions about easements (619) 667-6268.

 Most easement interests are acquired on a voluntary basis from property owners whose land is served by our system.
 When feasible, we design our project to minimally impact private properties and we accommodate property owner requests to the greatest extent possible.
 When applicable, we also offer to quitclaim older easement interests in exchange for a new alignment, which produces a win/win for the private owner and the District.